Joel-Haeberli/it-security-docs/docs/themes/Protection against Broken Access Control.md

 - XML or XSLT
 - Scripts

-Additionally the application should not have firewall rules preventing outbound requests. **Validate your input**.
+Additionally the application should have firewall rules preventing outbound requests. **Validate your input**.
 This means for filenames to have a certain format or to be placed in a certain location.
 Prevent path traversal by checking that the file does lie within a defined boundary.
 Implement some sandbox functionality to run the application, which forces it to stay within the boundaries of the sandbox.

 ## Conclusion